GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 * NORIA-O {{NORIA-O-2024}}, is a data model for IT networks, events and operations information.
 The ontology is developed using web technologies (e.g. RDF, OWL, SKOS) and is intended as a structure for realizing an ITSM knowledge graph for Anomaly Detection (AD) and Risk Management applications.
+The NORIA-O implementation is available as open source at [https://w3id.org/noria/](https://w3id.org/noria/).
 Its use for anomaly detection is discussed in:
   - {{SLKG-2023}} with a model-based design approach (i.e. query the graph to retrieve anomalies and their context) and a statistical learning approach (i.e. relate entities based on context similarities, then use this relatedness to alert and guide the repair).